leozhangcs/leozhangcs.github.io/index.md

 ### News
-- [Dec-24] Three new works __NumbOD: A Spatial-Frequency Fusion Attack Against Object Detectors__, __Detecting and Corrupting Convolution-based Unlearnable Examples__ and __Improving Generalization of Universal Adversarial Perturbation via Dynamic Maximin Optimization__  have been accepted by AAAI 2025!
+- [Dec-24] Three new works __NumbOD: A Spatial-Frequency Fusion Attack Against Object Detectors__, __Detecting and Corrupting Convolution-based Unlearnable Examples__ and __Improving Generalization of Universal Adversarial Perturbation via Dynamic Maximin Optimization__  have been accepted by _AAAI 2025_!
 Congrats, Ziqi, Xianlong, and Yechao!

 - [Dec-24] Our new work __PrivGNN: High-Performance Secure Inference for Cryptographic Graph Neural Networks__ has been accepted by the 2025 _International Conference Financial Cryptography and Data Security (FC 2025, AR =15.7%)_!
 Well done, Fuyi!